fassko/fassko.github.io/_posts/2020-11-22-swiftui-modal.md

   .sheet(item: $activeSheet) { $0.modalView }
 ```

-Or using the new fancy keypaths functionality in closures to simplify it even more:
+Using the fancy new keypaths functionality in closures, we can simplify this even more:

 ```swift
   .sheet(item: $activeSheet, content: \.modalView)
 ```

-One caveat with this approach is that we need to change a bit of our process hiding the view from the code.
-To do that, we just set it to `nil` instead of `false`.
+One caveat to this approach is that we need to change part of our process to hide the view from the code.
+To do this, we set it to `nil` instead of `false`.

-That approach is much safer because we use the enumeration type and keep everything well organized.
+This approach is much safer, because we use the enumeration type to keep everything well organized.

 Let's see it in action.